 Until the 1980s, Ottawa was mainly a government town.
 The federal government remains a major employer, but the city is also home to scientific laboratories, numerous national associations, the University of Ottawa, Carleton University and Algonquin College.

 The most stunning natural sight in Ottawa remains the world-famous Canadian Tulip Festival in May, when the entire city bursts with masses of red, yellow and white tulip blossoms.
+It's been held annually since 1953.

 The once-stuffy Canadian capital now has a lively nightlife.
 Options increase in summer, when sidewalk cafes and bistros in the trendy ByWard Market and Elgin Street districts fill up with locals and tourists alike.
 Outdoor summer concerts take place in Major's Hill Park, Confederation Park and Festival Plaza in front of City Hall.
 In addition to a variety of live-music venues, street performers often provide free shows for passers-by (tips are appreciated).